analyst097/express-tutorial/README.md

 # Express Framework Tutorial

-This repository includes the basic syntax of the following topics in express -
+This repository includes the basic syntax of the following topics in Express 4.x -

 1. Routing
 2. Writing middleware